Gordon Hall (Dexter, Michigan): Gordon Hall history

 Birkett lived in the house for some time, but at some point moved out, leaving it vacant.
 By the time of his death in 1916, the structure was in very poor condition.
 After Birkett's death, the property was purchased by Dr. Charles G. Crumrine, a physician from Detroit whose health was failing and who wished to retire to the country.
 Crumrine moved into Gordon Hall in 1919, repairing the structure and adding a new roof.
 He ran the property for some time as a farm, but was soon overcome by illness and died in 1924.
 Crumrine willed the property to his son, Charles Jr. The younger Crumrine rented out portions of the house, but then allowed it to go vacant for many years, and again fall into disrepair.
 In 1934, the Historic American Buildings Survey project documented the building, taking photographs and making drawings of the exterior.

 In 1939, Katharine Dexter McCormick purchased the property.
 McCormick was the daughter of Judge Samuel Dexter's son Wirt, and had been born in Gordon Hall in 1875.
-She had graduated from the Massachusetts Institute of Technology in 1904 with a BS in biology; the institute's second woman graduate.
+She had graduated from the Massachusetts Institute of Technology in 1904 with a BS in biology.
 She then married Stanley McCormick, the son of Cyrus McCormick.
 Katharine McCormick conducted research in biochemistry and schizophrenia, was instrumental in achieving the ratification of the 19th amendment allowing women to vote, and co-founded the League of Women Voters.
 At the time she purchased Gordon Hall, McCormick was living in California.
 She hired Emil Lorch, dean emeritus of the College of Architecture at the University of Michigan, to restore the house, thinking to turn it into a place that could be used by Dexter's women's clubs.

 Lorch spent eight years restoring and refurbishing the building, including the removal of the four-story tower built by Millisent Dexter and rebuilding the wing similar to the original.
 However, in 1950, before the rehabilitation was complete, McCormick gave the property to the University of Michigan, in part to help settle some of her own estate tax issues.
 By some reports, the gift contained the stipulation that the interior be converted to apartments for university faculty and staff.
 By other reports, the conversion was the university's idea and no one had informed McCormick.
 In any case, despite the controversial timing, contractors were swiftly employed, the interior was completely gutted, and the conversion was completed.
 One of the first occupants was Alexander Grant Ruthven, who moved into Gordon Hall after stepping down from the presidency of the university in 1951.